 Sixth Appearance: 13th October 1917

-On the day of the final Appearance of the Lady, the rain poured.
+Over the two days leading up to the final Appearance of the Lady, the rain poured continuously.
 Huge crowds had gathered at the Cova, as the news of the promised miracle drew them from far and wide.
 Later estimates would say there were somewhere in the region of 70,00 people there that day.
 Many believed in the Appearances, while many others did not and were there simply to see what would happen.
-All of these people were soaked to the skin because of the deluge of rain which had fallen, and which fell still.
+All of these people were soaked to the skin because of the deluge of rain which continued to fall.

 The children reached the holmoak tree and Lucia felt an interior impulse to ask the gathered people to close their umbrellas and to pray the Rosary.
 Shortly afterwards, there was the flash of light and then the Lady appeared above the little tree.
 As always, Lucia asked what the Lady wanted of her.
 She replied –